aishatpopoola/Todo-api/README.md

 # Todo-App-Api

-> A todo list App Api
+> A Library App Api

 ![screenshot](./app_screenshot.png)

-This project is meant to serve as the backend for a frontend todolist app.
+This project is meant to serve as the backend for a frontend Books Library app.
 It shows my skills in the use of laravel for backend and provides endpoints that can be used to on a frontend App.
 The project will utilize a JWT token which can be used to authenticate users.

 ## Built With